Nabeel-javaid/report/README.md

 | Package | Usage |
 | --- |  --- |
-| [`openzeppelin`](https://www.npmjs.com/package/@openzeppelin/contracts)  |  Project uses version `4.3.1` while the recommended version is latest stable version i.e: `5.0.1`
+| [`openzeppelin`](https://www.npmjs.com/package/@openzeppelin/contracts)  |  Project uses version `4.7.3` while the recommended version is latest stable version i.e: `5.0.1`

 ## m) New insights and learning of project from this audit:

-The audit of the Althea Liquid Infrastructure project has yielded several critical insights and learnings that are pivotal not only for the project's refinement but also offer broader implications for blockchain-based real-world asset management systems.
-These insights are rooted in the project's unique approach, its implementation details, and the potential pathways for its evolution.
+Auditing the AI Arena project has provided several key insights and learnings, highlighting the complexity and innovation within blockchain gaming and smart contract development.
+Here are some notable takeaways from the audit:

-### Innovations in Asset Tokenization and Revenue Distribution
+1. **Complex Ecosystem Interaction**: The AI Arena project showcases a multifaceted ecosystem involving NFTs (Fighters), a utility token (NRN), and various gameplay mechanisms (battles, staking, merging pool, etc.).
+Auditing such a system emphasizes the importance of understanding the interplay between different smart contracts and ensuring that their interactions are secure and perform as intended.

-- **Hybrid Token Model**: The project's innovative use of NFTs to represent real-world assets and ERC20 tokens to distribute revenue derived from these assets provides a novel framework.
-This dual-token approach facilitates direct ownership and financial benefits from infrastructure projects, bridging traditional investment methods with blockchain technology's efficiency and transparency.
+3. **Tokenomics and Incentive Structures**: The AI Arena's use of NRN tokens and NFTs within its economy highlights the critical role of well-designed tokenomics and incentive structures in driving user engagement and ensuring the long-term viability of blockchain projects.
+It's fascinating to see how token staking, reward distributions, and the merging pool contribute to an engaging and balanced ecosystem.

-- **Automated Revenue Management**: The mechanism for accumulating revenue generated by NFT-represented assets and distributing it through the ERC20 token showcases a sophisticated use of smart contracts for automated financial operations.
-This model not only simplifies the investment and returns process but also ensures a fair and transparent distribution of profits.
+5. **Technical and Architectural Complexity**: The AI Arena project demonstrates a high level of technical and architectural complexity, from managing fighter attributes and battle outcomes to handling token staking and rewards.
+Auditing such a project provides valuable experience in analyzing and understanding complex smart contract systems, emphasizing the importance of modular design, comprehensive testing, and clear documentation.

-### Security and Regulatory Compliance
+7. **Innovative Use of Blockchain in Gaming**: Lastly, auditing the AI Arena project has been a learning opportunity in seeing the innovative application of blockchain technology in gaming.
+It showcases the potential for NFTs and cryptocurrencies to revolutionize how games are played, owned, and operated, highlighting a future where players have more control and ownership over their gaming experiences.

-- **Advanced Compliance Mechanism**: Implementing an allowlist through smart contracts for KYC and AML compliance is a significant step towards aligning blockchain projects with regulatory standards.
-This proactive approach to compliance underscores the project's commitment to operating within legal frameworks and safeguarding investor interests.
+In conclusion, auditing the AI Arena project has been a comprehensive learning experience, offering insights into the complexities of developing a blockchain-based gaming ecosystem, the importance of security and governance, and the innovative potential of integrating NFTs and utility tokens into interactive and engaging gameplay.

 ## n) Point of improvements:

-The audit of the Althea Liquid Infrastructure project has identified several points of improvement that could enhance the project's functionality, security, and user experience.
+The audit of the AI Arena Liquid Infrastructure project has identified several points of improvement that could enhance the project's functionality, security, and user experience.
 Addressing these areas can contribute significantly to the project's success and sustainability in the rapidly evolving blockchain ecosystem.

 #### 1. **Upgradeability and Future-proofing**